weijuey/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is `d'Intérieur` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**UC01: Add a contact**

 **MSS**

+1. User adds a person with the required fields
+2. d'Intérieur shows the new contact added with the details entered.

+    Use case ends

+**Extensions**

+* 1a.
+User includes address field

+  * Use case resumes at step 2

+**UC02: Delete a contact**

+**MSS**

-1. User requests to list persons
+1. User requests to list contacts
-2. AddressBook shows a list of persons
+2. d'Intérieur shows a list of contacts
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific contact in the list
-4. AddressBook deletes the person
+4. d'Intérieur deletes the contact

     Use case ends.